 Goldbrand – schnapps derived from brandy (32% ABV).

 Grenade, Granat – (mil) jargon for 0,7l bottle of spirits.

 GST, Gesellschaft für Sport und Technik – Society for Sports and Technology, providing field activities and pre-military training for young people.

 GÜST, Grenzübergangsstelle – border crossing point.

-Hausbuch – housebook, each block kept a Hausbuch in which residents’ and visitors’ details were entered—Westerners on arrival, visitors from within the GDR after three days.
+Hausbuch – housebook, each residential block kept a Hausbuch in which residents’ and visitors’ details were entered—Westerners on arrival, visitors from within the GDR after three days.
 The Hausbuch was regularly checked by the ABV, beat policeman.

 Haus des Reisens – central travel agency of the GDR, on Alexanderplatz.
-A police desk there provided registration services for Western tourists to save them the trip to the local police station.
+A police desk provided registration services for Western tourists to save them the trip to the local police station.

 Herein! – come in!
 Enter!

 Hinterland Wall, Hinterlandmauer – first line (when approached from the interior of the GDR) of border defences, usually a concrete slab wall or expanded metal mesh fencing.

 HO, Handelsorganisation – one of the two main retail organisations.
 State-run.